AnalyticalGraphicsInc/STKComponentsExamples/Java/CesiumDemo/README.md

 # Cesium Demo

-This application demonstrates a client-server web application which uses STK Components on the server to perform analysis, and [STK Web Visualization Library](http://help.agi.com/AGIComponentsJava/html/StkWebVisualization.htm) on the client (in a web browser) to visualize the results of that analysis using CZML.
-It also includes demonstrations of each of the specialized graphical features available in STK Web Visualization Library.
+This application demonstrates a client-server web application which uses STK Components on the server to perform analysis, and [Cesium Analytics SDK](https://help.agi.com/AGIComponents/html/CesiumAnalyticsSdk.htm) on the client (in a web browser) to visualize the results of that analysis using CZML.
+It also includes demonstrations of each of the specialized graphical features available in Cesium Analytics SDK.

-To simplify the application and minimize dependencies, this application uses ASP.NET Web Forms to create a simple web service.
-Please note that use of STK Components, and the capabilities being demonstrated, are not specific to ASP.NET.
-STK Components can be integrated with STK Web Visualization Library using any web application framework.
+To simplify the application and minimize dependencies, this application uses [Jetty][https://www.eclipse.org/jetty/] and [Spark][https://sparkjava.com/] to create a simple web service.
+Please note that use of STK Components, and the capabilities being demonstrated, are not specific to these frameworks.
+STK Components can be integrated with Cesium Analytics SDK using any web application framework.

 The application also contains a small custom user interface to make it easier to explore the visualizations.
 This user interface is built using [Knockout.js](https://knockoutjs.com/) because it is already included in Cesium.
 As above, note that the capabilities being demonstrated can be used in any front-end framework.

 ## Features

-This example demonstrates visualizing various types of Components objects and analysis, and the advanced graphical capabilities of STK Web Visualization Library, including:
+This example demonstrates visualizing various types of Components objects and analysis, and the advanced graphical capabilities of Cesium Analytics SDK, including:

 * A satellite propagated from a TLE
 * Access between a satellite and a ground station